 Font 5: Merriweather

-Merriweather, an open-source serif font, excels in on-screen reading.
-Designed for text-heavy layouts, its tall x-height and compact letterforms ensure superior readability across various screen sizes without using extra horizontal space.
+Merriweather—which is an open-source serif font—excels in on-screen reading, and it’s designed for text-heavy layouts.
+Its tall x-height and compact letterforms are ingredients that make sure of superior readability across various screen sizes—without using extra horizontal space, which is a big plus.

-The font family offers light, regular and bold weights.
-It provides stylistic versatility.
-It blends classic elegance with modern simplicity.
-Merriweather delivers warmth and credibility, effective at large and small sizes.
+The font family offers light, regular, and bold weights, and it provides stylistic versatility, and it blends classic elegance with modern simplicity.
+Merriweather delivers warmth and credibility, and—what’s more—it’s effective at large and small sizes.

 Pros: Outstanding on-screen readability, maintains clarity even at small sizes.